Key points

 Uncorrected vision problems

-If you experience frequent eye fatigue symptoms, it may be time to schedule an eye examination with your eye doctor (optometrist or ophthalmologist).
-Uncorrected vision problems lead your eyes to strain to perform tasks, causing them to fatigue easily.³ Your eye doctor will make sure your eye muscles are working properly and that your contact lens and eyeglasses prescription are up to date.
+Your eye doctor will check that your eye muscles are working properly and that your contact lens and eyeglasses prescription are up to date.
 He or she may also prescribe special eyewear for computer use.
 However, keep in mind that most eye doctors agree that blue light blocking glasses do not alleviate eye strain.⁸

 Dry eye disease

 Eye fatigue is a common symptom of dry eye disease.
 Dry eye disease (DED) is also known as dry eye syndrome, keratoconjunctivitis sicca and ocular surface disease.
 It is a chronic condition caused by unstable tears and inflammation and affects 30 million Americans.
-While some of us experience tired, dry eyes from time to time, people with DED experience symptoms daily and are typically severe enough to interfere with daily activities such as working, leisure and sleep.⁵

 Occasionally suffering from eye fatigue can be annoying but manageable.
 We’ve mentioned before how lifestyle can impact eye health.
 These small changes can make a big difference in alleviating eye fatigue symptoms.
 If your symptoms get worse, it’s always best to schedule an eye examination and rule out any underlying causes.

-Our eyelids are the shield that protects our eyes from the outside world and from infections such as conjunctivitis and pink eye.
-You may have a great skincare routine and of course, pay attention to your dental hygiene, but what about your eyes?
-Tired eyes can benefit from a relaxing warm compress at night; refreshing eyelid wipes to wake up your eyes in the morning or even a cold compress if they feel inflamed during a long day.
-You can make your own wipes and compresses at home, or purchase pre-packaged versions.
+Tired eyes can benefit from a relaxing warm compress at night and refreshing eyelid wipes in the morning.
+A cold compress is soothing if your eyes feel inflamed during a long day.
+You can make wipes and compresses at home, or purchase convenient pre-packaged versions.
 Everyone can benefit from establishing a daily eyelid hygiene regimen as part of their overall health and wellness.⁶

 All Rounder